Caisesiume/Caisesiume/README.md

   <summary align="center">About me </summary>
   <hr>

-  <p align="center">I am a Swedish guy who is studying Software Engineering and Management.
-People describe me as tall, smart, and down to earth.
+  <p align="center"> I'm a freelancing Software Engineer from Sweden.
+I have a BSc degree in Software Engineering and Management.
+People describe me as creative, smart, and down to earth.
 For me, and probably a lot of other people, programming and software development started out as a hobby but is now what I do most of my time awake.
 When I'm not working/studying you might find me playing online games with friends or on a bike outdoors in the rain.
 Besides that, I spend a lot of my time on <a href="https://twitch.tv/">Twitch</a> both as a viewer and streamer.

-  <p align="center">Besides programming I have experience with graphic design and animations from previous studies.
+  <p align="center">Besides programming I have experience with graphic design and animations from prior to my BSc studies.
 I find it super fun so it's not uncommon that I do a few fun side projects in that field every now and again.
 Adobe Photoshop and Adobe After Effects are the two softwares I have worked with the most.
 Graphic design/animation or just art in general is something I have always found to be super interesting and the dream would be to somehow combine software development with graphic design/animation.</p>

   <hr>
 </details>